peddadap/design_templates/README.md

 - AirByte
     * Align connector development around low code framework like  Airbyte YAML CDK
-    * A path to decomission current source connectors that have significant code foot print
+    * A path to decommission current source connectors that have significant code foot print
-    * A second level of generalization around YAML connectors on common operations like custom authnetication, specialized request construction
-      and wide format response parsing
+    * A second level of generalization around YAML connectors on common operations like custom authentication, specialized request construction and wide format response parsing
-    * Component registry build and deployment for resuability
+    * Component registry build and deployment for reusability

 - AirFlow
     * Re-engineered DAG's to improve system utilization by collating and parallelizing platform operations